dominik-pichler/Balmung/notes/what_is_information.md

 ![image](https://github.com/user-attachments/assets/5599af96-48a8-4bb3-aa01-f51bac960a77)

+This daemon led Szilárd to close the loop leading to shannons conception of entropy by establishing that every time, maxwells daemon had to make a (particel) decsion, it costs the daemon a certain "something", which can be defined as *Information*.

+So eventually, it is all one problem.
+To reduce entropy in a box of gas, to perfom useful work, one pays the price of information.

 **Binary Digits (Bits)**
 Shannon introduced the concept of binary digits, or bits, as the fundamental unit of information.
 A bit is a binary digit that can take on one of two values, typically 0 or 1.
 This concept revolutionized the way information was quantified and transmitted.